Holiday for Soul Dance

-Holiday For Soul Dance is an album by the American jazz musician Sun Ra and his Intergalactic Arkestra recorded in Chicago, mid-1960 and originally released on his own Saturn label in 1970.
+Holiday for Soul Dance is an album by the American jazz musician Sun Ra and His Astro-Infinity Arkestra recorded in Chicago, mid-1960 and originally released on his own Saturn label in 1970.
 The album was reissued by Evidence on Compact disc in 1992.

+Background and recording history

 Within Ra's catalogue, Holiday For Soul Dance is considered a bit of an oddity as it lacks any tracks written by Sun Ra, although a song written by Phil Cohran, the Arkestra's cornet player, is included.
 The record is one of a trio of albums recorded between 1959 and 1961, featuring jazz standards, that Ra released in the early 1970s.
 The others were Sound Sun Pleasure!! (recorded 1959 and also released in 1970) and Bad and Beautiful (recorded 1961 and released in 1972).

 The album was one of five to include songs recorded in a marathon recording session around June 17, 1960 at the RCA Studios, Chicago (or possibly at Hall Recording Co, also Chicago).
-The other four were Interstellar Low Ways, Fate In A Pleasant Mood, Angels and Demons at Play and We Travel The Space Ways.
+The other four were Interstellar Low Ways, Fate in a Pleasant Mood, Angels and Demons at Play and We Travel The Space Ways.